vercel/serve/README.md

 # micro-list

 Ever wanted to share a certain directory on your network by running just a command?
-Then micro-list is exactly what you're looking for: It provides a neat interface for listing the directory's contents and switching into sub folders.
+Then this module is exactly what you're looking for: It provides a neat interface for listing the directory's contents and switching into sub folders.

 Powers [now-serve](https://github.com/zeit/now-serve).